SWCE/keyval-resource/README.md

         file: tools/tasks/task.yml
 ```

-The build job gets an empty file in `keyval/keyval.properties`.
-It then writes all the key values it needs to pass along (e.g. artifact id) in the `keyvalout/keyval.properties` file.
+The build job writes all the key values it needs to pass along (e.g. artifact id) in the `keyvalout/keyval.properties` file.
 The test-deploy can read the data from the `keyval/keyval.properties` file and use them as it pleases.

 ## CI suggestions